Ronitt Rubinfeld: Biography

-Rubinfeld was born in 1964 in Ohio and grew up in Ann Arbor, Michigan.
+Rubinfeld was born in 1964 to an American father and Israeli mother in Ohio and grew up in Ann Arbor, Michigan.
 She graduated from Huron High School in 1981 and received a BSE in Electrical and Computer Engineering from the University of Michigan in 1985.
 She completed a PhD from the University of California, Berkeley in 1990 advised by Manuel Blum.
 From 1990 to 1992 she was a postdoctoral researcher at Princeton University and then at the Hebrew University of Jerusalem.

 In 1992, Rubinfeld became an assistant professor of computer science at Cornell University and in 1998 was promoted to associate professor.
 In 2004, she became a full professor in the Department of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology in Cambridge.
-In 2008, she was appointed a full professor at Tel Aviv University.
+In 2008, she was appointed a full professor in the Raymond and Beverly Sackler Faculty of Exact Sciences at Tel Aviv University.

 Rubinfeld has also held positions in several industrial research laboratories.
 In 1998, she was a visiting researcher at the IBM Research Almaden.
 From 1999 to 2003 she was a senior researcher at the NEC laboratories in Princeton and in 2004 she was a researcher at the Radcliffe Institute for Science Research.